UnamSanctam/SilentETHMiner/README.md

 ## Changes

+### v1.5 (05/07/2021)
+**v1.5 is the final update before the new, greatly improved unified miner that I'm working on.**
+* Added the Online Downloader option that makes the miner download the miner binary (from GitHub) during runtime to greatly decrease file size (to less then 100kb) and detections - Also added a cache so that it won't have to download the miner on every start
+* Added the Stealth Targets option which allows you to enter which programs the Stealth option should pause for
+* Added new options to 'Remote Configuration' that allows you to change some miner settings
+* Added {COMPUTERNAME}, {USERNAME} and {RANDOM} replacement strings support into 'Remote Configuration'
+* Made the Task Scheduler task start for all users
+* Fixed string that was triggering Windows Defender
+* Improved Watchdog program flow
+* Renamed "Kill" Windows Defender to Bypass Windows Defender to better represent the new functionality
+* Updated miner and made it more stable
+* Improved obfuscation/encryption
+* Improved overall code
 ### v1.4.2 (14/05/2021)
 * Made the Windows Defender Killer less intrusive, ironically to reduce detections
 ### v1.4.1 (13/05/2021)